Draghi ties Lagarde's hands with promise of indefinite stimulus | Devdiscourse

 EFFECTIVE?

-A simple rate cut would have increased the cost to commercial banks of parking their more than 1 trillion euros worth of excess reserves at the ECB, a dangerous move since banks transmit the bulk of its policy to the real economy.
-To offset that burden, the ECB promised even cheaper long-term funding and said it would introduce a multi-tier deposit rate to shield them from part of the ECB's punitive charge.
+A simple rate cut would have increased the cost to commercial banks of parking their more than 1 trillion euros worth of excess reserves safely at the ECB, a dangerous move since banks transmit the bulk of its policy to the real economy.
+To offset that burden, the ECB promised even cheaper long-term funding and said it would introduce a multi-tier deposit rate to shield them from some of the charges.
 That could leave lenders about 2 billions of euros a year better off than previously, according to some estimates.

+Yet the size and design of the scheme underwhelmed bankers whose own loans are being offered at rock-bottom rates.
+"Even if the tiered interest rate introduced today provides some relief, European banks will continue to have to pay billions to the ECB every year as some sort of penalty charge tax," Hans-Walter Peters, president of the German banking association, said.

 Eurozone stocks were little changed on Thursday, however, highlighting investors' doubts about the effectiveness of ECB policy, which can only prop up domestic confidence, not deliver a U.S.-China trade deal or seal a Brexit agreement.
 Indeed, Draghi stepped up his rhetoric in calling for governments to spend their way out of a slowdown, singling out Germany, which is obsessed with running a balanced budget.